SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-14-today-i-got-shot-a-fifth-time.md

 humans.
 (Especially in Asia, where integrated agriculture is still common.)

 And do you see that blue box in the upper right, the one that says this is the "geezer version"?
-Elders have typically somewhat weaker immune systems.
+We elders have typically somewhat weaker immune systems.
 So they crank up the dose given to our immune system, to smack it around a little and make sure the not-the-flu message gets through.
 I am now the happy recipient of _4 times the dose_ given to the youngs!